fastos/fastsocket/README.md

 ## NEXT ##

 We are now improving network stack efficiency in the case of long TCP connection.
-Three more features are introduced:
+Four more features are introduced:

 - Direct-TCP: Skip the route process when receiving packets if these packets belong to upper TCP sockets.